Imperio: Robust Over-the-Air Adversarial Examples for Automatic Speech Recognition Systems

 \subsection{Robust Audio Adversarial Examples}

-Unlike earlier approaches that fed adversarial examples directly into the ASR system~\cite{Schoenherr2019, carlini2018audio}, we explicitly include the presence of changing room characteristics, in the form of RIRs, in the optimization problem.
-This hardens the adversarial examples to remain functional in an over-the-air attack.
+Unlike earlier approaches that feed adversarial examples directly into the ASR system~\cite{Schoenherr2019, carlini2018audio}, we explicitly include characteristics of the room, in the form of RIRs, in the optimization problem.
+This hardens the adversarial examples to remain functional in an over-the-air~attack.